-- Must have spent all of grades 9, 10, 11 and 12 at RKA - Must be in a 400 or 410 homeroom (i.e. 405 or 411) - Must earn an Advanced Regents diploma - Must have taken 1 or more accelerated classes (AP, Dual Enrollment etc.) in grade 11, and 2 in Grade 12. - Students must have taken a minimum of 3 AP or Dual Enrollment classes in their high school career. - Grades from Honors, Dual Enrollment, and AP classes will be weighted. - Must be a 4 year member of the Honor Society and Principal's List - Cumulative GPAs will be calculated after the second marking period of the Spring term. - Candidates are students who have comported themselves in a way that brings honor upon the good name of RKA. - In the case of a tie for Valedictorian there will be co-Valedictorians and no Salutatorian. - In the case of a tie for Salutatorian, there will be co-Salutatorians.
+- Must have spent all of grades 9, 10, 11 and 12 at RKA - Must be in a 400 or 410 homeroom (i.e. 405 or 411) - Must earn an Advanced Regents diploma - Must have taken 1 or more accelerated classes (AP, Dual Enrollment etc.) in grade 11, and 2 in Grade 12. - Students must have taken a minimum of 3 AP or Dual Enrollment classes in their high school career. - Grades from Dual Enrollment, and AP classes will be weighted. - Must have been a 4-year, year-long Principal's List honoree - Cumulative GPAs will be calculated after the second marking period of the Spring term. - Candidates are students who have comported themselves in a way that brings honor upon the good name of RKA - In the case of a tie for Valedictorian there will be co-Valedictorians and no Salutatorian. - In the case of a tie for Salutatorian, there will be co-Salutatorians.